 Final take

 The X1 is an agile DVR, and while the seamless integration is exciting, the lack of storage is a real issue.
-However, while many competitors have more storage and simultaneous recordings, the X1 gets the job done for a reasonable price.
+But even if competitors have more storage and simultaneous recordings, the X1 still gets the job done.

 If you want to know more about other TV options, enter your zip code below to find your local providers.